CharlesProjectSolutions/marketing-funnel-analytics-pipeline/README.md

 ## Conversion Metrics

-Calculating macro-level milestone volumes, step-by-step conversion rates, and the overall conversion rate from the start of the quiz to a completed purchase.:
+This script calculates the macro-level milestone volumes, step-by-step conversion rates, and the overall conversion rate from the start of the quiz to a completed purchase.:

 ```sql